OTO Melara 76 mm: Fire control system

 There were evolutions in the gun's fire control systems as well.
 The early versions (Compatto) utilised radars such the RTN-10X Orion (made by Selenia, now Selex);

 From the early 1980s the gun was equipped with a more powerful and flexible system, the RTN-30X (used with the Dardo-E CIWS system and known within the Italian Navy as SPG-73), that was capable to manage both guns (40, 76, and 127 mm calibres) and missiles (Sea Sparrow-Aspide).
 This system came into service with the Italian Navy on the cruiser Garibaldi (C551: the RTN-30X entered service first on the Maestrale-class frigates; the Dardo 40 mm turret was slaved to the smaller and older RTN-20X radars), but still with the twin 40 mm Dardo's turrets.
 The first ship equipped with Dardo E and 76 mm Super Rapido was the upgraded Audace-class destroyers, later followed by the Durand de la Penne class.
 The 76/62 has also been used with many other fire control systems when not in Italian service.

+The Indian Navy ships uses BEL Lynx-U2 fire control system designed, developed and manufactured by Bharat Electronics for these guns.

 Fuses

 There have been many developments in the fuses, essential to shoot down low-flying missiles.
-The best fuze developed for the 76/62 guns is arguably the 3A-Plus programmable multi-role fuse, manufactured by Oto Melara and Simmel Difesa, introduced in the early 2000s.
+The best fuze developed for the 76/62 guns is arguably the 3A-Plus programmable multi-role fuse, manufactured by OTO Melara and Simmel Difesa, introduced in the early 2000s.
 This fuse requires the installation of a fuse programmer in the mount.

 The programmable multi-role fuse features several modes including a time mode for air burst and a number of proximity modes: gated proximity, anti-missile proximity, conventional air defense proximity and anti-surface proximity.

 The fusing includes a DSP which rejects ground/sea clutter and so is capable of detecting a missile flying as low as two meters above sea level.
 It has the capability to recognise a target at a 10-meter stand-off.
 In all, the fuze greatly increases the effectiveness of the gun when engaging anti-ship missiles.